 Pink or Green: What Cuba Tourist Visa Should You Get?

-Cuban Tourist Cards come in two colors: pink and green.
-The color depends on the country of origin you’re traveling from.
 If you travel directly from the U.S. to Cuba, you’ll need a pink Cuban Tourist Card.

-Knowing the distinction between the two colors is easy, but knowing which one to buy can be trickier, especially if you’re taking a multi-leg flight.
-Before buying your card online, look at your itinerary and check the last airport you depart from: this is the airport that determines which color card you need.
+Before buying your card online, look at your itinerary and check the last airport you depart from: this airport determines which color card you need.

 FYI: pink cards are pricier than green cards because of the rocky relationship between the U.S. and Cuba.

-If you fly to Cuba from the U.S., you’ll need a pink version of the Cuba Tourist Visa.
-If you fly from a different country, you’ll need the green Tourist Card, even if you’re an American citizen.
+If you fly to Cuba from the US, you’ll need a pink version of the Cuba Tourist Visa.

 What Are the Cuba Tourist Card Requirements?